4th Grade Lesson Plan – Military Bases in Florida during World War II

 To further extend this lesson, students may interview or write a letter to a United States military veteran who participated in the liberation of people from Nazi Camps.

 Teacher must determine if the paintings in the exhibition are appropriate for the class.
 Listen to the narrative in advance so that you can help students better understand what the narrator is saying.
-Narrations (YouTube videos) are available in English with a Russian accent and in easy to understand American English.
+Narrations (YouTube videos) are available in English with an accent and in easy to understand American English.

 Artifacts (memoir and paintings by Ukrainian mother and daughter who survived WWII) discovered in north Florida provide a valuable glimpse into life in Europe during World War II.
 These primary sources also allow an opportunity to bring Holocaust and World War II closer to home to Florida students.